 Barcodes sold by third-party resellers may scan fine at the point of sale, but they will not have GTINs (Global Trade Item Numbers) or a unique Company Prefix encoded in the barcode that is unique to you or your brand.
 Not having you or your brand represented in the barcodes on your products could result in a loss of credibility or sense of accountability with your customers.
 Now more than ever, customers want to see who and where the products they are purchasing are coming from.

 Why is it better to create your own barcode rather than buy it?
-By leveraging barcode label design software, you can easily create your own barcode and gain the benefit of greater flexibility.
+By leveraging barcode label design software, you can easily create barcodes on your own and gain the benefit of greater flexibility.

 Barcode labeling software includes over 100 types of barcodes, varying by the amount and type of encoded data (e.g., numeric-only or alphanumeric), so no matter what the barcode is being scanned for, you can create a barcode that meets your needs.
 Plus, barcodes created in software specifically designed for this purpose can easily be changed in size and ratio without losing print quality.

-Using the easy-to-use barcode generation wizard in LABELVIEW, you can create a barcode in just a few clicks.
+With the easy-to-use barcode generation wizard in LABELVIEW, you can create barcodes in just a few clicks.
 Download a free 30-day trial and watch this short how-to video:

 All products need a unique identification number from GS1, a global standards organization, to sell them online or in stores.
 Unlike barcodes purchased from third-party companies, when you create your own barcodes, your products will be registered under the name of your company.
 A consumer product GTIN or barcode number is created by combining the GS1 Company Prefix licensed to you with a unique item reference.
 To get a GTIN, you can go to GS1’s website to license and create one for your products.
 Then, use the GS1 barcode generator wizard in your barcode label software to easily create a compliant barcode.